aflalo-anthos-demo-playbook/2-gke-onprem-packet/readme.md

 Saved Seesaw group information of "seesaw-for-gke-admin" to file: admin-cluster/seesaw-for-gke-admin.yaml Waiting LBs in group "seesaw-for-gke-admin" to become healthy...
 DONE
 ```

+- Before creating the admin cluster, we need to create a Monitoring workspace inside GCP console.
+All you need to do is open `Monitoring`from the menu on the console and wait for your workspace to be created

 - Finally create the admin cluster: